tgross/devopsdaysmsp2018/content/_index.md

 # gatekeeping

 {{% note %}}
-... so in other words they serve as gatekeepers. well, that's a little problematic isn't it? we have enough barriers to entry in our profession as it is. we still have a *lot* of work to do, but this profession is one that can help bootstrap people firmly into the middle-class. so adding new barriers like "you must have *this* degree" or "you must have this many years experience working under a licensed developer" seem like they'd work against the direction we want to take our industry, right?
+... so in other words they serve as gatekeepers. well, that's a little problematic isn't it? we have enough barriers to entry in our profession as it is. we still have a *lot* of work to do. so adding new barriers like "you must have *this* degree" or "you must have this many years experience working under a licensed developer" seem like they'd work against the direction we want to take our industry, right?
 {{% /note %}}

 ---